ahmetozlu/object_detection_chooch/README.md

 </p>

 ---
-Here is the cool features of this project:
+Here are the cool features of this project:

 - Detecting the objects in milliseconds.
 - Detecting the texts in milliseconds.